gardegu/LAB42_RTX_control/README.md

 However, it is not performant enough and gives bad results.

 If you plan not to use [Docker](#docker), you need to download and install the SDK as well as Nvidia drivers.
-See [here](https://www.stereolabs.com/docs/installation/linux/) to install the SDK on linux.
+See [here](https://www.stereolabs.com/docs/installation/linux/) to install the SDK on Linux.
 If you followed all the steps, the Nvidia drivers should be installed.

 ### Usage
 #### Build the package